Libera-Chat/libera-chat.github.io/chanreg.md

 Channels that begin with two or more `#` characters are for informal channels (e.g. `##chat`).

+[Registered groups](#formal-group-registration) additionally have their own channel namespaces that they control.
+This includes the "main" channel for that namespace (e.g. `#libera`) as well as all channels beginning with that name followed by a hyphen (e.g. `#libera-dev`).
+A registered group may have control over multiple channel namespaces.
+To check if a registered channel belongs to a particular group's channel namespace, you can use the `/msg ChanServ INFO` command on that channel; if it is, you will receive a line like "The #libera namespace is registered to the libera.chat project".

 ### What is on-topic?

 Projects considered to be on-topic for Libera.Chat are primarily free and